boshtannik/embedded-nano-mesh/README.md

 - LoRa modules

 The following functionalities of protocol have been tested and verified:
-- Sending data
+- Send data
-- Receiving data
+- Receive data
-- Sending data with flag for ignoring the duplications by the nodes (to make less net load)
+- Send data with ignorance of duplicated packets
-- Sending data with limit of number of hops (lifetime) (to make data sent with range limit)
+- Send data with limited of number of hops
-- Multicasting
+- Multicast
-- Message transit (Done automatically, when node catches the message, that needs to be re-transmitted)
+- Message transit
-- Ping-Pong sending (recommended to use `ignore_duplications`)
+- Ping send and receive pong message
-- Transaction sending (loads net a lot, it is highly recommended to use `ignore_duplications`)
+- Transaction send and receive packet about transaction being finished

 ### Note: The more nodes in the network leads to the more network stability.
-In the stable networks - there is almost no need to use `transactions` or `ping_pong` sending, unless, you send something very important.
+In the stable networks - there is less need to use `transaction` or `ping_pong` sending, unless, you send something very important.

 ## Warning